 Volleyball is the world’s fifth most popular sport, with 900 million global fans putting it ahead of basketball, NFL, baseball and golf.
 Its popularity is soaring around the world, and the spotlight thrown on it by the Olympics every four years is a huge boost.
 Brazil won gold in the final of the 2016 Rio Games and will be going for the World League later this year in what looks a very competitive field, also featuring defending champion Serbia, along with powerhouses Italy and the USA.

 Volleyball is easy to understand and does not have complicated rules, while it is also easy to play as it requires minimal equipment, so it is easy to understand why it is such a popular sport to play.
 But it is also really growing as a spectator sport.
 You only have to look at a volleyball odds coupon at a leading sportsbook to see how widespread it is.
 Bovada has odds for them, review before you place a wager and you will see a plethora of games from all over the world.
+There is also option to get matchbook bonus code.

 Over in Greece, there is futures betting on the A1 league.
 All the famous Greek soccer teams also have a volleyball team, and Olympiacos currently leads on 62 points, ahead of PAOK and Panathanaikos.
 Olympiacos to win the league at -250 with Bovada looks a very good bet as it has a comfortable lead and is in great form.